 Who was Miss Pierce?
 In the 1891 census at 1 King Street, there was William Pierce, a cabinet maker, wife Mary and their four daughters who all had been born in Wrexham.

-Annie 34 was a school governess and her younger sisters Margaret, Elsie and Ella were teachers.
+Moreover, Annie 34 was a school governess and her younger sisters Margaret, Elsie and Ella were teachers.
 Caroline Graf was a teacher of French and had been born in Switzerland.
 There were four pupil boarders, a cook and a servant.
-Annie’s full name was Julia Annie and at the age of 24, she was already a certified schoolmistress.
+Annie’s full name was Julia Annie and also at the age of 24, she was already a certified schoolmistress.
 William and Mary’s eldest son was James Hopley Pierce, who became a well-known solicitor in the town.

 Thomas Richard Voyce